Novartis says "deep regret" over Japan drug trials scandal

-TOKYO (Reuters) - The pharmaceutical head at Swiss firm Novartis AG apologized to the Japanese public for alleged manipulation of data in trials of its best-selling blood pressure drug Diovan, saying an employee had acted inappropriately.
+TOKYO, Sept 26 (Reuters) - The pharmaceutical head at Swiss firm Novartis AG apologised to the Japanese public for alleged manipulation of data in trials of its best-selling blood pressure drug Diovan, saying an employee had acted inappropriately.

 Divisional head David Epstein made the comments after meeting with Japanese health minister Norihisa Tamura in Tokyo.
 He agreed to cooperate with the ministry to resolve the issue.